openmod/openmod-docs/content/development-guide/commands.md

 ```

 ## Exceptions
-Exceptions derived from `UserFriendlyException` are automatically caught by OpenMod and displayed to the user in a user friendly way.
+Exceptions derived from `UserFriendlyException` are automatically caught by OpenMod and displayed to the user in a user-friendly way.

 These built-in exceptions available: